Conservative Spanish Party Leader Tries Moderate Reboot - UrduPoint

 Before the April polls he regularly lobbed insults at his main rival, socialist Prime Minister Pedro Sanchez, but last month Casado said he was willing to form pacts with "all constitutional parties, including the Socialists", although he ruled out a grand coalition.

-"Today Casado is a much more mature politician," Euprepio Padula, a leadership coach and political adviser who has worked with several Spanish politicians, told AFP.
+"Today Casado is a much more mature politician," said Euprepio Padula, a leadership coach and political adviser who has worked with several Spanish politicians.

 The 38-year-old steered the PP further to the right after taking the helm of the party in July 2018.